Slow cooking in summer?

 This is one of our easiest recipes and a crowd favorite.
 In less than 5 minutes, 7 easy ingredients are thrown in the slow cooker and you’re out the door!
-Leftovers are also great for breakfast tacos, which can be the perfect protein-packed breakfast solution.
+Leftovers are also great for breakfast tacos, which can be the perfect breakfast solution with protein.

 If you’re looking for a more long-term meal solution, learn how to batch cook with this recipe!

 If you aren’t in a Tex-Mex mood (because you probably had it for breakfast and lunch already. . .
 YUM) this shredded beef recipe gives you the freedom to try Asian, Indian and BBQ-style inspirations.
 It doesn’t get much better than having different flavors for your hungry family to pick from!